siqb/CarND-Vehicle-Detection/README.md

 1. One false negative - the bounding box around the white car disappears for just a couple seconds before the black car pulls up behind it.
 2. One false positive - as the black car begins to pull ahead of the white car, my code encapsulates them in one big bounding box as if they were one vehicle rather than two distanct vehicles.
 This means that there is some false positive heat in the road space between the two cars.
 The box eventually splits in two once the black car pulls far ahead enough of the white car.

+Here's a picture of the large bounding box.

+![alt text][image11]

-I tried to tune this like crazy but couldn't fix it.
+I tried to tune these issues like crazy but couldn't fix it.
 I am planning on going back and trying it with a different luma-chroma color system to see if this makes any difference.

 Another possible method to fix the large bounding box might be to specify a maximum pixel width for heatmaps/boxes.
 For any heatmap that exceeds this maximum, split it in two and zero out the middle pixels.
-This way, it would get picked up as two seperate labels and thus get two sperate bounding boxes.
+This way, it would get picked up as two seperate labels and thus get two seperate bounding boxes.

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.